Zingo3245/Zingo3245.github.io/project/README.md

 ### October 31: Project check-in #2

-By October 31, you will be well into working on your project.
-Please don't procrastinate
+By October 31, you will be well into working on your project. **Please don't procrastinate.**

 ### November 9: Final project presentation